|Conflict||War of the Five Kings|

 - Robin Flint, Robb's guard, surrounded by Freys and stabbed to death.

 - Lucas Blackwood, killed by Hosteen Frey.

 - Unknown Vance, killed by Black Walder Frey.

 - Ser Raynald Westerling, wounded by a crossbow bolt before jumping into the river in his attempt to free Grey Wind.

 - Grey Wind, hit by several crossbow bolts.

-- Lord Edmure Tully, taken to Riverrun, now hostage at Casterly Rock.
+- Lord Edmure Tully, taken to Riverrun, now en route to Casterly Rock.

 - Lord Greatjon Umber

 - Patrek Mallister, Robb's guard, now hostage at Seagard with his father.

 - Perwyn, Olyvar, and Alesander Frey are noted as absent.
 It is believed they were too sympathetic to Robb Stark and his comrades to be involved.